pouya-asgharzade/YouTubeExtractor/README.md

 # YouTubeExtractor
-ouTubeExtractor is a library for download videos from YouTube or download audio files
+YouTubeExtractor is a library for download videos from YouTube or download audio files

 # Value Types
 UrlTypes